alf-wchong/SER-Doxis-CSB-Helper/LocalDevEnv/EdgeTerminatedSSL/dualTrust-setup.md

 ## 1. The `secured-v-ca` Sidecar (Option C)

-Add this service to your `docker-compose.yml`.
-We expose port `9000` so your Windows apps can reach the CA for automated enrollment.
+Add this service to `docker-compose.yml` [^dockercompose].
+Expose port `9000` so the SecuredViewer Windows app can reach the CA for automated enrollment.

 ```yaml
   secured-v-ca: